Samrude1/NordicCodeFinder/README.md

 # DevCamper API (2025)

 **Live Node.js & Express API with MongoDB**
-A RESTful backend API project based on Brad Traversy's Node.js API Masterclass (Udemy), extended and customized with additional features, deployment, and styling.
+A RESTful backend API project, extended and customized with additional features, deployment, and styling.
 .
 Provides endpoints for bootcamps, courses, users, and reviews with authentication, authorization, and security best practices.

 ---